daneroo/sheeva/README.md

     setenv bootargs console=ttyS0,115200 base-installer/initramfs-tools/driver-policy=most
     bootm 0x0400000 0x0800000

-I didn't cathc the debian installer option to skip the kernel installation, so we do have a kernel in a boot partition
+I didn't catch the debian installer option to skip the kernel installation, so we do have a kernel in a boot partition

 ## Boot from MMC (similar for USB)
 Just a test.
+Don't save the settings.

-Don't save the setting this is just to confirm that we can boot from the kernel installed on the sd/mmc card.
+This is just to confirm that we can boot from the kernel installed on the sd/mmc card.
 There was a typo in the instructions: `mmc init` -> `mmcinit`.
 This works and is confirmed with `uname` reporting `Linux miraplug001 2.6.32-5-kirkwood` which is the kernel installed into mmc:/boot by the debian installer.